In the guide

 Where individual products sold at retail level are sold in additional packaging (for example, whisky in a presentation box), it is good practice to put the lot marking on the external retail packaging (the box) as well as the label of the bottle on the inside.
 This is so that the correct items can be identified for recall without opening all of the individual boxes.

-Bearing in mind any possible need for a product recall, the manufacturer / packer must decide on the size of the batch to be given the specific lot mark.
+Bearing in mind any possible need for a product recall, the manufacturer / packer will have to decide on the size of the batch to be given the specific lot mark.
 Large batches could result in more products having to be recalled than is perhaps necessary.

-Where a product bears a date mark that consists of at least the day and the month (in that order) this may provide sufficient batch identification to serve as the lot mark (dependent on the volume of product and frequency of production).
+Where a product bears a use-by or best-before / best-before-end date that consists of at least the day and the month (in that order), this is sufficient batch identification to serve as the lot mark.
 If not, a separate lot mark must be given.

-• units of food that are marked or labelled with an indication of minimum durability or a use-by date that consists at least of the uncoded indication of the day and month in that order
+- units of food that are marked or labelled with a use-by or best-before / best-before end date that consists of at least the uncoded indication of the day and month in that order

 Date of freezing